plos-clan/pl_editor/README.md

 1. Create a new file in the `src/platform` directory (e.g., `src/platform/your_platform.c`)
 2. Implement all functions declared in `platform.h`
+3. Set your toolchain in `xmake.lua`
-3. Update the build system to use your platform file
+4. Update the build system to use your platform file

+> Updated by CLimber-Rong (2025.7)

 ## License